Facebook Instagram

 The rodeo breed of bullfighting bears no resemblance to the Spanish event bearing the same name: In rodeo bullfighting, the four-legged contestants always leave the arena alive and unharmed.

 At St. Paul, the primary focus of the clowns is first to protect the contestants and then to entertain the crowd.
 St. Paul has put together a team of three dynamic, energetic men to do just that!
-Dave Murdock returns to St. Paul's historic arena to work with Josh Daries, Salinas CA, who returns to St. Paul after very exciting experiences here last year.
+Dave Murdoch returns to St. Paul's historic arena, his hometown arena, to work with Josh Daries, Salinas CA, who returns to St. Paul after very exciting experiences here last year.
 Completing the trio and new to St. Paul, is Logan Blasdell, Prineville OR.
 Look forward to great gasps of breath as our bullfighters' head-spinning antics provide just the right distraction to the bulls to allow cowboys to make it to safety.
 Hold on to your hats!

 Stock Contractors